 - natural-born children born to married parents

-The children must be under age 21 and unmarried, both at the time you file the I-130 petition for them and (with some exceptions for those turning 21) at the time they receive the green card.
+The children must be under age 21 and unmarried, both at the time you file the I-130 petition for them and at the time they receive the green card.
+There are some exceptions that might help children who turn 21 while waiting for a visa or green card—see How the CSPA Helps Family-Based Preference Relatives and Derivative Beneficiaries.

 Could the Child Already Be a Citizen?

-Do You Need to File a Separate Form I-130 for Your Child If You’re Petitioning for His or Her Other Parent as Well?
+Do You Need to File a Separate Form I-130 for Your Child If You’re Petitioning for the Other Parent as Well?

 If you are a U.S. citizen petitioning for a spouse, and for your children with that spouse, you need to file separate Forms I-130 for each person.
-If, on the other hand, you are a lawful permanent resident petitioning for a spouse, and for your children with that spouse, you file a single Form I-130 for the spouse and include the children as ‘derivatives.”
-(Don’t try to puzzle out the logic behind this – it’s a quirk of U.S. immigration law.)
+If, on the other hand, you are a lawful permanent resident petitioning for a spouse, and for your children with that spouse, you file a single Form I-130 for the spouse and include the children.
+(Don’t try to puzzle out the logic behind this—it’s a quirk of U.S. immigration law.)

 If there is any chance that you might become a citizen before the immigration process is over, however, you might want to submit separate Forms I-130 for both your spouse and children now, to save the trouble later (when the fees will probably be higher, too).